FatChance®Style Belly Dance (FCBD®) is a modern style of dance created by FatChanceBellyDance® director, Carolena Nericcio.

 Duets, trios, and quartets worked in set formations.
 If the stage was two-sided, or if the dance space was in the round, the dancers could flip the lead by facing the opposite direction.
 In other words, as long as the dancers stayed in formation, the group could face any direction and the lead could change, depending on the audience’s location.
 Carolena developed cues for each step or combination, usually an arm or head movement that could easily be seen.
 She found that because all steps began with a gesture to the right, dancers tended to angle to the left.
 This angle allowed following dancers to clearly see the lead dancer.

-Cues and formations are the brilliance of ATS®.
+Cues and formations are the brilliance of FCBD®.
 Often unnoticed because of the elaborate costumes, fancy steps, exciting music, and sheer beauty of women dancing together, formations and cues are the anchor of improvisational choreography.
 Even occasional formal choreography is created around the logic of the formations and cues.

 The core concept remains in place: leader to the left, followers to the right.
 Watch for interaction among the dancers, who always have their attention trained on the lead position, looking for the cue for the next step.
 When the dancers face each other and make eye contact, the lead is neutral, falling to the dancer who presents the next cue.